-Luring is where you use food to ‘pull’ the dog into a desired position.
+Luring is where you use food to ‘pull’ the dog into the desired position.
 If teaching a specific behaviour, mark as soon as the dog is in the desired position, and then allow the dog to eat the food.
-If you’re just maneuvering your dog (for example, to get him past a bin bag on the street) just release the food without marking.
+If you’re just manoeuvring your dog (for example, to get him past a bin bag on the street) just release the food without marking.

 We use the luring technique for teaching a lot of basic behaviours like ‘sit’ and ‘lie down’.